JuliaGaussianProcesses/KernelFunctions.jl/CONTRIBUTING.md

 ## PRs and version numbers

-When contributing a PR, bump the version number (defined by `version = "..."` at the top of the base `Project.toml`) accordingly: generally this should be the patch version for backwards-compatible changes.
+When contributing a PR, bump the version number (defined by `version = "..."` at the top of the base `Project.toml`) accordingly (as explained by the [guidance on the versioning scheme](https://colprac.sciml.ai/#incrementing-the-package-version) in the ColPrac guide).

 ## Workflows